Bridei son of Beli: Legacy

 Bridei is the first king to be explicitly described in contemporary sources as rex Fortrenn, or king of Fortriu, and his reign marks the start of a period that would be a turning point in the history of modern-day Scotland.
 Bridei's victory at the Battle of Dun Nechtain in 685, achieved by uniting various Pictish provinces under his leadership, ended Northumbrian rule north of the Forth and extended the power of Fortriu southwards beyond the Mounth.
 His reign marked the establishment of the pre-eminence of Fortriu as a Pictish province that saw it develop into the overkingdom of the Picts.
-Known to historians as the Verturian Hegemony, this led to the growth of a powerful Pictish state.
+Known to historians as the 'Verturian Hegemony', this led to the growth of a powerful Pictish state.

 The overlordship of the kings of Fortriu that started with the reign of Bridei also saw the encouragement by its rulers of the idea that the Picts were a single people under a single king.
 Before Bridei's victory over Ecgfrith references in documents to the Picts used the plural term gentes, whereas afterwards they are referred to using the singular gens.
-The Pictish king lists that began circulating from the mid 7th century consciously sought to legitimise the Fortriu dynasty's dominance by constructing the idea of a single Pictish over-king, projected backwards before the historical horizon to create the impression of a single office of ancient provenance.
+The Pictish king lists that began circulating from the mid-7th century consciously sought to legitimise the Fortriu dynasty's dominance by constructing the idea of a single Pictish over-king, projected backwards before the historical horizon to create the impression of a single office of ancient provenance.
 It is likely that the Pictish origin myth known to Bede was composed around this time, and it is probably the period from Bridei's reign that saw the development of the common language of the Pictish symbol stones as a means of reinforcing the status of key members of society.

-Bridei may have been the father or, less likely, the brother of Der-Ilei, the mother of the later Pictish kings Bridei son of Der-Ilei and Naiton son of Der-Ilei, and it is through her that they would have based their claim to the kingship of Fortriu after the overthrow by Bridei son of Der-Ilei of Bridei son of Beli's successor Taran son of Ainftech.
+Bridei may have been the father or, less likely, the brother of Der-Ilei, the mother of the later Pictish kings Bridei son of Der-Ilei and Naiton son of Der-Ilei, and it is through her that they would have based their claim to the kingship of Fortriu after the overthrow by Bridei son of Der-Ilei (Bridei IV) of Bridei son of Beli's successor Taran son of Ainftech (Taran mac Ainftech).
 By the reign of these successors, it seems that the lands of the Picts initially brought under the control of Fortriu by Bridei son of Beli by military means were being perceived as a single nation under a single ruler.